ramonfigueiredo/python_course/README.md

 ### Scikit-Learn

-Scikit-Learn, often referred to as sklearn, is a popular Python library for machine learning.
+Scikit-Learn (https://scikit-learn.org/), often referred to as sklearn, is a popular Python library for machine learning.

 It provides a range of supervised and unsupervised learning algorithms via a consistent interface.